pedrofreitaas/astral/README.md

 I'd like to credit my colleagues __Eduarda Mendes, Mariana Assis, Luiza Viana__, and mainly, __***Lucas Ferreira***__, that was my teacher during the discipline, and now my Mentor for this project.

+### ❤️ Game briefing
+Meet Zoe, our adventurous main character, who’s unexpectedly launched into the cosmic unknown after a surreal encounter with a black hole.
+What starts as an ordinary day in a suburban home quickly spirals into a journey across galaxies, chasing a mysterious guiding star through vibrant, ever-changing levels.

+Astral is a space-themed platformer runner, blending exploration, fast-paced action, and clever mechanics.
+Players of all ages will run, jump, shoot, dodge, and collect unique powers as Zoe navigates the void.
+The guiding star sometimes races ahead, challenging you to explore and discover new paths before reuniting.

+Unlock elemental abilities like:
+- Ice Breath: Freeze enemies and alter surface friction.
+- Wind Gust: Move objects and push Zoe backward.
+- Fireball: Ricochet shots that explode on impact.
+- Electric Aura: Emit electricity, swap places with electrified objects, and strategize with time and distance limits.

+Astral is designed for casual gamers and indie fans, offering a cosmic adventure full of surprises, creative powers, and a dash of mystery.

 ##### [[🤖 Eter's github repo]](https://github.com/eduardamendes2410/Jogos-TpFinal_)

 ## 🎨Artistic declaration